 Karl Lauterbach fears many fatalities in Germany

 Germany is facing the next regional heat wave.
 “It will be hot throughout the country until the middle of the week, and then it will cool down in the second half of the week.
 The southwest is excluded, where the hot air will probably stay,” said Jacqueline Kernn, meteorologist at the German Weather Service (DWD), on Sunday.
-This could also affect health: “The warmer it gets, the greater the strain on the organism.
+This might also affect health: “The warmer it gets, the greater the strain on the organism.
 Older people and the homeless in particular are more vulnerable.”

 Federal Health Minister Karl Lauterbach (SPD) has warned of the impending heat wave in Germany and the associated dangers.
 “We have to start now to protect the elderly and sick people from the mega heat wave,” he wrote on Twitter on Saturday.